-By replacing excessive screen use with other activities, families can enjoy better health and closer relationships.
-Introducing productive hobbies helps break the habit of constantly reaching for a device and creates opportunities to learn new skills and have fun together.
+By swapping screen time for other activities, families can improve their health and foster stronger relationships.
+The introduction of productive hobbies can help put an end to constantly reaching for a device and provide opportunities to learn a new skill and have fun together.

 Incorporating Music as a Fun and Productive Activity